Shared Parenting Plan Checklist

-Will one parent take the primary role when it comes to education or will you share in this responsibility?
+Will one parent take the primary role when it comes to education, or will you share in this responsibility?
 Will you both attend parent-teacher conferences?
 How will report cards be handled?
 What about decisions regarding public vs. private schooling?

 Even the most well-thought-out parenting plan is going to require some level of flexibility and communication.
 How will you communicate questions and concerns?
 With what frequency will you communicate?

-This parenting plan checklist might just be a starting point for you.
+This parenting plan checklist is meant to be a starting point for you.
 It is not meant to be exhaustive.
 Remember, the great thing about the mediation process is that it gives you greater control.
-You are able to make these decisions based on the needs of your children and your family.
+You can make these decisions based on the needs of your children and your family.
 You do not have a Court telling you how to parent.
 It also challenges you to think long-term about how to best parent your children moving forward.

 I got divorced when my children were ages 4, 7, and 9, and my ex and I still have many years of co-parenting ahead of us.
 Your parenting plan is not going to be perfect, and it's not going to cover every situation that may arise.
 However, it can create a robust framework for interacting and decision-making going forward.